demonstalker86/mouse-toggle-counter/README.md

 Scene Setup

-1.Create UI → Text - TextMeshPro
+1. Create UI → Text - TextMeshPro
-2.Create Create Empty and name it CounterController 3.Add the MouseToggleCounter script to CounterController 4.Drag the TextMeshPro element to the _counterText field in the Inspector
+2. Create Create Empty and name it CounterController
+3. Add the MouseToggleCounter script to CounterController
+4. Drag the TextMeshPro element to the _counterText field in the Inspector

 Input System Settings
 The project works with any Active Input Handling settings:

-1.Input Manager (Old)
+1. Input Manager (Old)
-2.Input System Package
+2. Input System Package
-3.Both
+3. Both

 Code Features

-1.No extra variables
+1. No extra variables
-2.Coroutine stops automatically
+2. Coroutine stops automatically
-3.No StopCoroutine() required
+3. No StopCoroutine() required
-4.Counter value persists between starts
+4. Counter value persists between starts

 License
 MIT